whosonfirst/go-whosonfirst-sqlite/README.md

 Or:

 ```
-> spatialite sqlite/whosonfirst-data-latest.db
-spatialite> SELECT s.id, s.name FROM spr AS s, geometries AS g1, geometries AS g2 WHERE g1.id =  85834637 AND s.placetype = 'neighbourhood' AND g1.id = s.id AND ST_Touches(g1.geom, g2.geom) AND g2.ROWID IN (SELECT ROWID FROM SpatialIndex WHERE f_table_name = 'geometries' AND search_frame=g1.geom);
+spatialite> SELECT s.id, s.name FROM spr AS s, geometries AS g1, geometries AS g2 WHERE g1.id =  85834637 AND s.placetype = 'neighbourhood' AND g2.id = s.id AND ST_Touches(g1.geom, g2.geom) AND g2.ROWID IN (SELECT ROWID FROM SpatialIndex WHERE f_table_name = 'geometries' AND search_frame=g2.geom);
-85834637|Inner Mission
-85834637|Inner Mission
-85834637|Inner Mission
+102112179|La Lengua
+1108831803|Showplace Square
 ```

 _Remember: When indexing geometries you will need to explcitly pass both the `-geometries` and `-driver spatialite` flags, even if you are already passing in the `-all` flag.
 This is so `-all` will continue to work as expected for people who don't have Spatialite installed on their computer._